 He glanced at her.
 “Get in back and cover up.
 That pink is just as dangerous—”

-She nodded before he finished and scurried into the back kitchen, falling into a corner chair and pulling a shiny, thick silver blanket over her head.
+She nodded before he finished and scurried into the back kitchen, falling into a corner chair and pulling a shiny, thick silver blanket over her herself.

 He gazed at the ones, who were seated together and facing him.
-The one who’d come around the counter sat with its comrades.
+The one who had come around the counter sat with its comrades.

 “Aren’t you boys a sight?” he grumbled disdainfully, shaking his head.

 “They alternate like that when it’s getting close,” he said before they could respond, gazing up at the ceiling.
 “You little boys are in some serious danger …”

 “ENOUGH!” shrieked the leftmost.
 The sound was thoroughly unpleasant, like an electronic voicebox being tortured.
 She—it—thrust her weapon at him.
 “The Catalyzer.
 NOW!”